23/04/2025

 According to data from Orphanet, fibrodysplasia is a very rare disease (also called rare or ultra-rare disease) which, worldwide, affects one person in two million.
 Specifically, in Spain it is estimated that there are only about 25 people suffering from this disease, so the clinical sample is very small.

-The medical vision of Dr. Javier Bachiller, a rheumatologist specializing in FOP at the Ramon y Cajal University Hospital, narrates the reality of the patients.
-"FOP is caused by a spontaneous genetic mutation that leads to the formation of bone where there shouldn't be any, such as in muscles, ligaments and tendons," explains Bachiller.
-This process, known as heterotopic ossification, immobilizes the joints, leading to a progressive and irreversible loss of mobility.
+Dr. Javier Bachiller, a rheumatologist specializing in FOP at the Ramón y Cajal University Hospital, describes the reality faced by patients.
+“FOP is caused by a spontaneous genetic mutation that leads to bone formation where it shouldn’t be, such as in muscles, ligaments, and tendons,” explains Bachiller.
+This process, known as heterotopic ossification, immobilizes the joints, leading to progressive and irreversible loss of mobility.

-Alejandro's case itself is quite a feat: he was diagnosed with FOP at one year of age, although his diagnosis took too long to arrive.
-His mother, Sonia, already noticed something 'strange' about the baby when he was only 9 months old.
-"Alejandro had a kind of bunions on his feet, which is very rare in babies'.
+Alejandro’s story is a true feat in itself: he was diagnosed with FOP at one year old, although it took far too long to reach that diagnosis.
+His mother, Sonia, had already noticed something “strange” about the baby when he was only 9 months old.
+“Alejandro had a kind of bunion on his feet, which is very rare in babies.”
 Of course, after visiting several doctors, no one found anything.
-"We went to several hospitals, they told us many things, but none of them were right.
-And the fact is that these malformations in the toes is one of the first symptoms that can lead to suspect this disease, along with the swelling and tenderness of the shoulder and back area.
+“We went to several hospitals; they told us many things, but none of them hit the nail on the head.”
+The fact is that those deformities in the toes are one of the first symptoms that can raise suspicion of this disease, along with swelling and tenderness in the shoulder and back area.

 Today, in spite of all the difficulties, she is fulfilling her dream: to go to university and train in her passion: social work.

-On the other hand, Patricia, diagnosed several years earlier, in 1991, unfortunately also faced similar uncertainty in her diagnostic process.
-"Being diagnosed with the disease was both mentally and physically challenging at first," she explains.
-At the time, FOP was little known, which made it even more difficult to find answers.
-"The lack of information and medical errors were much greater," recalls Patricia, who still remembers how she was treated simultaneously in two hospitals in the Valencian Community to obtain an accurate diagnosis.
+On the other hand, Patricia, who had been diagnosed several years earlier, in 1991, unfortunately also faced similar uncertainty during her diagnostic process.
+“Being diagnosed with the disease was both a mental and physical challenge at first,” she explains.
+At that time, FOP was little known, which made the search for answers even more difficult.
+“The lack of information and medical errors were much more common,” recalls Patricia, who still remembers being treated simultaneously at two hospitals in the Valencian Community in order to arrive at an accurate diagnosis.

 Undoubtedly, according to Patricia, the lack of social awareness of the disease marked her first years as a newcomer to the disease.